 A traditional pension plan is a Defined Benefit Plan.
 The terms of a Defined Benefit Plan define the "benefit."

-Military pensions are allocated using the frozen benefit method.
-The community interest is fixed as of the date of the court order and is calculated as if the service member had retired on that day.
+Military pensions are allocated by the divorce courts using the frozen benefit method.
+The community interest is fixed as of the date of the divorce court order and is calculated as if the service member had retired on that day.

 Defined Contribution Plan

 A Defined Contribution Plan is a plan that allows for a specific dollar contribution to be made into the plan annually.
 The plan functions somewhat like a savings account.
-Examples of these plans would include 401(k), IRA, SEP IRA and a profit sharing plan.
-The value of these plans is reflected on the employee's current plan statement.
+Examples of these plans would include 401(k), IRA, SEP IRA, profit sharing plan, etc. The value of these plans is reflected on the employee's current plan statement.
 An actuary is not used for the valuation.
 The money contributed into these accounts, after the date of the marriage and before the date of separation (and the earnings and losses on those contributions until division) is generally characterized as community property.
-Gains or losses on community assets in a plan, generally take on the character of the underlying assets, regardless of when the gains or losses occur.
+Gains or losses on community (or separate) assets in a plan, generally take on the character of the underlying assets, regardless of when the gains or losses occur.

 The terms of a Defined Contribution Plan define the "contributions" that can be made.